haller-group/SSMLearn/README.md

 - Buckling beam: finite-element simulation of an axially loaded beam undergoing mechanical failure;
 - Prismatic beam in 3D: geometrically nonlinear finite element model from SSMTool with 1:3 internal resonance;
 - Von Kármán shell: geometrically nonlinear finite element model from SSMTool, with and without internal resonance between the two slowest modes;
-- Von Kármán plate: geometrically nonlinear finite element model from SSMTool with internal resonance on an intermediate SSM.
+- Von Kármán plate: geometrically nonlinear finite element model from SSMTool with internal resonance on an intermediate SSM;
-- Inverted flag: inverted flag water tunnel experiments, with reductions to 2D and 4D SSMs, the latter showing a chaotic flapping regime.
+- Inverted flag: inverted flag water tunnel experiments, with reductions to 2D and 4D SSMs, the latter showing a chaotic flapping regime;
+- Non smooth mechanical systems: data-driven SSM reductions are shown for models with contact and friction.

 This package uses the following external open-source packages for some of the examples and post-processing capabilities:

 1. Continuation core (coco) https://sourceforge.net/projects/cocotools/
-2. SSMTool 2.4: Computation of invariant manifolds & their reduced dynamics in high-dimensional mechanics problems https://github.com/haller-group/SSMTool-2.4
+2. SSMTool 2.4 or greater: Computation of invariant manifolds & their reduced dynamics in high-dimensional mechanics problems https://github.com/haller-group/SSMTool-2.4

 ## Installation
 1. Once located in the main folder, install the package: